M is for Median Income: Above or below–Any Difference?

-Here’s something many don’t realize.
-You can earn above the median income for your location and household size and still qualify for Chapter 7 bankruptcy.
-What’s that, you say?
-You’ve read online (or your “Friend” told you) that if you’re below the median income, you can file for bankruptcy without doing a repayment plan (such as in a Chapter 13 case) and if you’re above it, you cannot.
+You’ve read online (or, my favorite, a “friend” told you) that if you’re below the median income, you can file for bankruptcy without doing a repayment plan (such as in a typical Chapter 13 case) and if you’re above it, you cannot.

 A Little Knowledge Can Be Dangerous

 The eligibility requirements for filing bankruptcy, particularly Chapter 7 are extremely complex thanks to the changes in the laws that went into effect in 2005.
 The median income is a part of the “Means Test” analysis which is ONE of the tests used to determine eligibility.
 It is possible to be below the median income and still not be eligible for Chapter 7, and it is possible to be above the median income and qualify.
+See more on how the Means Test Works in Bankruptcy

 Below Median Income Doesn’t Mean Automatic Qualification